geoserver/geoserver/doc/en/user/source/gettingstarted/web-admin-quickstart/index.rst

 Web Administration Interface Quickstart
 =======================================

-The *Web Administration Tool* is a web based used to configure all aspects of GeoServer, from adding data to tweaking service settings.
-The web admin tool is accessed via web browser at ``http://<host>:<port>/geoserver``. http://localhost:8080/geoserver/web in a default installation running on the local host.
+The *Web Administration Tool* is a web-based application used to configure all aspects of GeoServer, from adding data to changing service settings.
+The web admin tool is accessed via a web browser at ``http://<host>:<port>/geoserver`` ( http://localhost:8080/geoserver/web for a default installation on the local host).
+When the app starts it displays the public Welcome page.

 .. figure:: web-admin.png
    :align: center